Life As a Radio Operator

 The states with the most job growth for Radio Operator are Minnesota, Illinois, and Louisiana.
 Watch out if you plan on working in Washington, Ohio, or Louisiana.
 These states have the worst job growth for this type of profession.

-Salary for a Radio Operator
+How Much Does a Radio Operator Make?

 Radio Operators who work in Missouri, Florida, or Minnesota, make the highest salaries.